openxc/vi-firmware/docs/platforms/max32.rst

 - Pin 18 - ``U1ARTS``, connect this to the CTS line of the receiver.
 - Pin 19 - ``U1ACTS``, connect this to the RTS line of the receiver.

+UART data is sent only if pin 5 is pulled high.
+If you are using a Bluetooth module like the `BlueSMiRF <https://www.sparkfun.com/products/10269>`_ from SparkFun, you need to hard-wire 5v into this pin to actually enabling UART.

 An additional item to consider when using UART: typically you will want to rig the chipKIT to be self-powered (either from an external power source or the vehicle) if you're going to use UART for adding Bluetooth support.
 There's not much point in being wireless if you still need power from USB.

-In that case, move the USB power jumper from the 5v input on the Network Shield to A0 (analog input 0).
+In that case, move the power jumper from the 5v input on the Network Shield to A0 (analog input 0).
 Instead of using 5v to power the board, the firmware can use it to detect if USB is actually attached or not.
 The benefit of this is that if you connect USB, then disconnect it, we can detect that in the firmware and stop wasting time trying to send data over USB.
 This will dramatically increase the throughput over UART.

 Debug Logging
 -------------